-Requested by: Representatives Easterling, Oldham, Redwine, Thompson COMMUNITY COLLEGES PERSONNEL/SALARY INCREASES
+Requested by: Senators Plyler, Odom, Lee; Representative Easterling, Oldham, Redwine, Thompson

+COMMUNITY COLLEGES PERSONNEL/SALARY INCREASES

 SECTION 32.11.
-The Director of the Budget shall transfer from the Reserve for Compensation Increases, created in this act for fiscal years 2001-2002 and 2002-2003, funds to the North Carolina Community Colleges System Office necessary to provide an annual salary increase of six hundred twenty-five dollars (\$625.00) including funds for the employer's retirement and social security contributions, commencing July 1, 2001, for all permanent full-time community college institutional personnel supported by State funds.
+The Director of the Budget shall transfer from the Reserve for Compensation Increases, created in this act for fiscal years 2001-2002 and 2002-2003, funds to the North Carolina Community Colleges System Office necessary to provide an annual salary increase of six hundred twenty-five dollars (\$625.00) including funds for the employer's retirement and social security contributions, commencing July 1, 2001, for all permanent full-time community Colleges shall establish guidelines for providing their salary increases to community college institutional personnel and shall have the flexibility to use any excess funds for merit increases.
 Salary funds shall be used to provide an annual salary increase of six hundred twenty-five dollars (\$625.00) to all full-time employees and part-time employees on a pro rata basis.